Royal Rumble (2015): Storylines

-On the December 29 episode of Raw, The Usos defeated The Miz and Damien Mizdow to win the WWE Tag Team Championship.
-On the January 15 episode of SmackDown, it was announced that the Usos would defend the titles against Miz and Mizdow at the event.
+On the December 29 episode of Raw, The Usos (Jey Uso and Jimmy Uso) defeated The Miz and Damien Mizdow to win the WWE Tag Team Championship.
+On the January 15 episode of SmackDown, it was announced that The Usos would defend the titles against Miz and Mizdow at the event.

 On the January 5 episode of Raw, Paige came out and helped Natalya to defeat Nikki Bella.
 On the January 6 episode of Main Event, Natalya came out and helped Paige to defeat Nikki Bella.
 On the January 12 episode of Raw, Brie Bella defeated Paige due to distraction by Tyson Kidd.
 On the January 15 episode of SmackDown, Natalya defeated Nikki via submission.
-On the January 19 edition of Raw, after Paige and Natalya defeated Summer Rae and Alicia Fox, it was announced that The Bella Twins (Brie and Nikki) would face Paige and Natalya in a tag team match at the event.
+On the January 19 episode of Raw, after Paige and Natalya defeated Summer Rae and Alicia Fox, it was announced that The Bella Twins (Brie and Nikki) would face Paige and Natalya in a tag team match at the event.

-On the January 5 episode of Raw, Cesaro and Tyson Kidd attacked Kofi Kingston and Xavier Woods, which let Adam Rose to defeat Big E. On the January 19, episode of Raw, Big E and Kofi defeated Cesaro and Kidd.
-Later in the night, it was announced that The New Day would face Cesaro, Kidd and Rose in a Six-man tag team elimination match on the Royal Rumble Kickoff Show.
-On January 25, it was changed to a tag team match with Cesaro and Kidd accompanied by Rose versus Big E and Kingston with Woods due to Woods being unable to compete.
+On the January 5 episode of Raw, Cesaro and Tyson Kidd attacked Kofi Kingston and Xavier Woods, which let Adam Rose to defeat Big E. On the January 19 episode, Big E and Kofi defeated Cesaro and Kidd.
+Later in the night, it was announced that The New Day would face Cesaro, Kidd and Rose in a six-man tag team elimination match on the Royal Rumble Kickoff Show.
+On January 25, it was changed to a tag team match with Cesaro and Kidd (accompanied by Rose) vs. Big E and Kingston (accompanied by Woods) due to Woods being unable to compete.

 On the December 29 episode of Raw, The Ascension (Konnor and Viktor) made their WWE debut.
 Over the next few weeks, the duo would easily defeat local preliminary wrestlers and compare themselves to famous tag teams, like The Road Warriors.
-On the January 19 episode of Raw, the Ascension were confronted and attacked by the New World Order, the APA and New Age Outlaws (Billy Gunn and Road Dogg) after the Ascension interfered in the nWo reunion segment.
+On the January 19 episode of Raw, the Ascension were confronted and attacked by the New World Order(nWo), the APA and New Age Outlaws (Billy Gunn and Road Dogg) after the Ascension interfered in the nWo reunion segment.
 Later in the night, it was announced that the Ascension would face the New Age Outlaws at the event.

 Event

 Pre-show

-During the Royal Rumble Kickoff pre-show, Cesaro and Tyson Kidd faced The New Day (Big E and Kofi Kingston).
+During the Royal Rumble Kickoff pre-show, Cesaro and Tyson Kidd (accompanied by Adam Rose and Natalya) faced The New Day (Big E and Kofi Kingston, accompanied by Xavier Woods).
 Kingston and Big E were in control for most of the match until Cesaro executed a European uppercut on Kingston (from the outside) and Kidd executed a fisherman's neckbreaker on Kingston to secure a decisive victory.